The Residential Education Office strives to provide a safe, inclusive and supportive experience for all students. We offer

 Toltec residents are students exploring major and career options.
 Community members develop a strong sense of identity and influence through academic and social programming.
 Students in this community are typically enrolled in ARP 205 (Exploring Leadership) and ARP 296 (Introduction to Leadership).

 - Visual and Performing ArtsStudents can express themselves creatively through music, dance, film making and many other art forms.
 This community will examine the distinctions amongst various modes of creative expression.
-Film screenings, guest artists, field trips and workshops will be offered.
+Film screenings, guest artists, and workshops will be offered.
 Students in this community are typically enrolled in Theatre 100 and University Seminar.

 - Women in Science and Engineering (WiSE)WiSE is a supportive community for women interested in careers in the sciences, technology, math and engineering.
 Students in this community are typically enrolled in Political Science 102 and University Seminar.

 - Women's and Gender Equity House (WAGE)The Women's and Gender Equity (WAGE) House connects students who are interested in feminism, gender equity and social change.
 WAGE residents will explore contemporary women's issues through learning excursions, speakers and local advocacy efforts.
 Students of all gender identities are welcome in the WAGE House.
 Residents in this community are typically enrolled in Women's Studies and University Seminar.

 Thematic Living Communities

 Thematic Living Communities provide you with the opportunity to live with students with common interests without paired academic courses.
 In a Thematic Living Community, you are likely to find a cohesive group of friends with whom you can participate in academic and social programs focused around your community theme.